Jaffar1101/DeepCheck/README.md

 ### Deploy to GitHub Pages

-1. Install gh-pages: `npm install --save-dev gh-pages`
+1. Install gh-pages: `npm install --save-dev gh-pages` (already included)
-2. Add to package.json scripts: `"deploy": "gh-pages -d dist"`
-3. Run: `npm run build && npm run deploy`
+2. Build and deploy: `npm run deploy`
+3. Configure GitHub Pages in repository settings to use gh-pages branch
+4. Your app will be available at: `https://yourusername.github.io/DeepCheck`

 ## 🎨 Project Structure